Abdurrahman-gurib/Transport-Reservation-System/README.md

 ### Booking Flow

-A passenger shall be able to book a taxi in Auckland and surrounding areas.
+A passenger can book a taxi at any moment and surrounding areas.
 They specify:

 - Customer Name